top of page

 LP Dang notices that there is no Buddhist temple in the Dom Tum District area of Nakhon Pathom.
 He told LP Tae that he planned to build a temple at Dom Tum village, three kilometers away from Sam Ngam District, where LP Tae was born.
 When the temple was completely built, it was named Wat Arunyikaram or Wat Sam Ngam, as it is known today.

 At the age of 21, LP Tae was officially ordained as a senior monk by LP Dar.
 "Once fully ordained, LP Tae continued his studies in Buddha, Dharma, and Samadhi and began honing his skills in supernatural spells and rituals.
 LP Tae was given the title of monkhood “Khong Thong.”
 Later on, with his studies, LP Tae became a close disciple of Luang Phor Dar (LP Dar) of Wat Paniangtak.
 LP Dar had passed down all his knowledge spells to LP Tae and brought along LP Tae with him whenever he went to Thudong.
-After LP Dar passed away in 1922, after a few months of faith, LP Tae met up with a special Geji master Luang Phor Cham (LP Cham), a Cambodian guru of Wat Takong.
+After LP Dar passed away in 1922, after a few months of faith, LP Tae met up with a special Geji master Luang Phor Chaem (LP Chaem), a Cambodian guru of Wat Takong.

-LP Cham is regarded as one of the most influential teachers of LP Tae because of his dedication to the Buddhist faith and sacred sciences; he taught LP Tae everything he knew about Dharma, Samadhi, Saiyasaat (magical arts), and powerful spells.
+LP Chaem is regarded as one of the most influential teachers of LP Tae because of his dedication to the Buddhist faith and sacred sciences; he taught LP Tae everything he knew about Dharma, Samadhi, Saiyasaat (magical arts), and powerful spells.
 LP Tae had learned many consecrate powerful items from him.
-After some time, LP Cham told LP Tae that if they wanted to become Chao Khun (monks having the higher rank title), you have to go on Thudong (forest) monks' life by entering the forest for traditional practice.
+After some time, LP Chaem told LP Tae that if they wanted to become Chao Khun (monks having the higher rank title), you have to go on Thudong (forest) monks' life by entering the forest for traditional practice.

 Luang Phor Dar of Wat Paniangtak.jpg

-With LP Cham's advice, LP Tae chooses the latter and starts his pilgrimage travel to earn more experience and to test his knowledge and karma alone among forests and caves for many years in Cambodia and become a Thudong monk.
+With LP Chaem's advice, LP Tae chooses the latter and starts his pilgrimage travel to earn more experience and to test his knowledge and karma alone among forests and caves for many years in Cambodia and become a Thudong monk.
 During this period, LP Tae increased his knowledge extensively, learning many new sacred spells associated with opposite-sex attraction, protection from weapons, and danger.

 Luang Phor Cham of Wat Takong 2.png